Convert DOCX to PDF from Streams in Java with GroupDocs

 public static void run() {

-// Specify the output path for converted files
+// Specify the output path for the converted PDF

 String convertedFile = "YOUR_OUTPUT_DIRECTORY/LoadDocumentFromStream.pdf";